-Sirius, also known as the Dog Star or Sirius A, is the brightest star in Earth's night sky.
 The name means "glowing" in Greek — a fitting description, as only a few planets, the full moon and the International Space Station outshine this star.

 Because Sirius is so bright, it was well-known to the ancients.
-But the discovery of a companion star, Sirius B, in 1862 surprised astronomers.
+However the discovery of a companion star, Sirius B, in 1862 surprised astronomers.
 The star that you can see with the naked eye is called Sirius A, or sometimes just Sirius.

-Sirius B is 10,000-times dimmer than Sirius, according to NASA.
+Sirius B is 10,000 times dimmer than Sirius, according to NASA.
 It's so dim, and therefore so difficult to see from Earth, that astronomers couldn't estimate its mass until 2005, thanks to data from the Hubble Space Telescope.

-How to spot Sirius
+How to find Sirius

 Sirius is highly visible in the Northern Hemisphere's winter night sky, because the star has a high luminosity, or intrinsic brightness, relative to other stars, and because it's relatively close to Earth (8.6 light-years away).
 According to NASA, Sirius has a mass that's two times that of Earth's sun.
 If the star were placed next to our sun, Sirius would outshine it more than 20 times over, according to NASA's Astronomy Picture of the Day.